-When African Parks assumed responsibility of Majete Wildlife Reserve in 2003, it was practically devoid of all wildlife and was in the process of being denuded of its trees through the charcoal trade.
+When African Parks assumed responsibility of Majete Wildlife Reserve in 2003, it was nearly devoid of all wildlife and was in the process of being denuded of its trees through the charcoal trade.
 Since then, it has become a case study for positive conservation development, with a pioneering rehabilitation and restocking programme that has set a precedent for similar projects across Africa.

-Once Majete was restocked with sufficient numbers of prey species to support a small founder population of carnivores, leopards and lion were reintroduced and these are now regularly sighted by the growing number of tourists visiting the reserve.
+Once Majete was restocked with sufficient numbers of prey species to support a small founder population of carnivores, leopards and lions were reintroduced and these are now regularly sighted by the growing number of tourists visiting the reserve.

-These include several raptors, four vulture species, and a large population of bateleur eagles.
+Over 300 avian species are found in the park.These include several raptors, four vulture species, and a large population of bateleur eagles.
 From July to November, the park witnesses a plethora of migratory birds, including skimmers in the riverine areas, and the diminutive, yet beautiful rock pratincole.

 Sign up to be the first to hear #GoodNews happening around African Parks.×